subsquid-quests/quest-template/README.md

 # Acceptance critera

-Github Repository describing the squid and API link.
+Provide Github Repository describing the squid and an API link from the aquarium.

 # Useful links